eviltester/thingifier/challenger/src/main/resources/content/practice-modes/simpleapi-openapi.md

 # Simple API Open API Files

+Download an OpenAPI/Swagger JSON file to use in your REST Client.

+## File Download Links

 Two OpenAPI/Swagger formatted files are available.

 - [Download Normal OpenAPI File](/simpleapi/docs/swagger) - to use API like a User